tyden46/newTrainings/DataAnalysisForMetagenomesAndAmplicons/README.md

 ![alt-text](micronautas_4.png "Logo")

-The Following is a Translation of a Course given at the [*1st ISME (International Society for Microbial Ecology) Latin America Congress 2019*](https://isme-la2019.org)
+The Following is a Translation of a Course Given at the [*1st ISME (International Society for Microbial Ecology) Latin America Congress 2019*](https://isme-la2019.org)
 ==================================================================

 Bioinformatic Data Analysis for Metagenomes and Amplicons Using R